yongkwangk/beautiful-jekyll/research.md

 # Articles

 Kim, Yongkwang.
 2019.
-"How Conspiracy Theories Can Stimulate Political Engagement", Accepted. *Journal of Elections, Public Opinion & Parties*.
+"How Conspiracy Theories Can Stimulate Political Engagement", Accepted. *Journal of Elections, Public Opinion & Parties*

 # Working Papers

-An Improved Question Format for Measuring Conspiracy Beliefs, Invited to revise and resubmit to *Public Opinion Quarterly* (with Scott Clifford and Brian Sullivan).
+An Improved Question Format for Measuring Conspiracy Beliefs, Invited to revise and resubmit to *Public Opinion Quarterly* (with Scott Clifford and Brian Sullivan)

 Misperception, Ignorance, and Partisan Ambivalence (with Scott Basinger)